ftctechnh/ftc_app/README.md

     be using SynchronousOpMode to use I2cDeviceClient.
 However as some operations are lengthy, a worker thread is suggested in that case in order to avoid long-running operations on the loop() thread.
-*   A class that is built on I2cDeviceClient that provides a semantic interface to the **Bosch BNO055 absolute position sensor**, allowing teams to make easy use of the [AdaFruit breakout board](http://www.adafruit.com/products/2472) which incorporates that sensor module.
+*   A class that is built on I2cDeviceClient that provides a semantic interface to the **Bosch BNO055 absolute position sensor**, allowing teams to make easy use of the [AdaFruit inertial motion unit (IMU)](http://www.adafruit.com/products/2472) which incorporates that sensor module.
 Features of this sensor include a gyro that does rate integration in hardware to provide robust and accurate angular position indications, and a separation of the output of the accelerometer into gravity and linear-motion-induced components.
-    The class builds on the latter to provide linear velocity and position measurements using integration in software, which can be straightforwardly used for inertial dead reckoning for your robot.
+    The class builds on the latter to provide linear velocity and position measurements using integration in software.
+That said, the built-in accelerometer integration algorithm is quite naive.
+For a real robot, you'll want to do some investigation and reading and provide a better one, which you can specify in the initialization parameters for the IMU.
 *   An **alternate OpMode registration mechanism** (the old FtcOpModeRegister.register() still works too) that allows you to register your own OpModes simply by decorating them with @TeleOp or @Annotation annotations.
     This helps promote clean living and easier integration of library updates over time by avoiding